Vinnytsia: Late modern period

 In the Russian census of 1897, Vinnytsia had a population of 30,563.
 It was the third largest city in Podolia region after Kamianets-Podilskyi and Uman.
 After railway connections were completed in 1871, Vinnytsia developed rapidly economically and infrastructurally.
 The city architect Hryhorii Artynov erected a number of buildings (a water tower, a theater, churches, hotels and mansions), which still shape the city image.

+Ukrainian War of Independence

-During the Ukrainian Revolution of 1917-1920, Vinnytsia was chosen three times as the seat of government structures of the Ukrainian People's Republic.
+During the Ukrainian Revolution of 1917–1920, Vinnytsia was chosen three times as the seat of government structures of the Ukrainian People's Republic.
 The residence of the Directory was Savoy Hotel, which turned the city into a de facto capital.
+On 6 March 1918, Vinnytsia became the seat of Bratslavshchyna, a newly established zemlia of the Ukrainian People's Republic, which was disbanded on 29 April 1918 by Hetman of Ukraine Pavlo Skoropadsky, who brought back old governorate divisions of the Russian Empire.
 On 16 May 1920, a meeting was held in Vinnytsia between the heads of Ukraine and Poland, Symon Petliura and Józef Piłsudski.
+After 1920, it was the capital of the Podolia Governorate of Ukraine.

+Soviet rule

 Soviet Vinnytsia became an industrial giant with an emphasis on sugar production, but in the shadow of its prosperity it experienced a devastating man-made famine occurred in Soviet Ukraine from 1932 to 1933.

+In 1936, part of the Polish population was expelled by the Soviets to Kazakhstan.
 The Vinnytsia massacre was the mass execution of between 9,000 and 11,000 people in Vinnytsia by the Soviet secret police NKVD during the Great Purge in 1937–1938.